Syzygianinfern0/Hindi-ASR-Challenge/tools/README.md

 $ docker build -t "kaldi:Dockerfile" .   # Run this command from the current directory
 $ docker images     # The built docker image must be visible here

+# This command will start the container in the root of the kaldi installation
+$ docker run -it kaldi:Dockerfile
 ```

 ## Install Script